malikolivier/malikolivier.github.io/_posts/2025-08-14-soft-banned-from-line.markdown

 Until then, we're all just one algorithmic decision away from digital exile.

 [^1]: As of this writing, my legal fees related to this case amount to about ¥120,000.

+[^2]: In some extreme cases, I even resorted to sending physical letters through snail mail to friends when I had no other contact details but knew their home addresses.